• Home

 The curve starts slowly and remains nearly flat for a time before increasing swiftly to appear almost vertical on an Exponential Growth Chart.

-The exponential growth formula is: V = S × (1 + R)T
+The exponential growth formula is: V = S— (1 + R)T

 The current value V is determined by multiplying the starting value, S, by the sum of one plus the rate of interest, R, raised to the power of T.

-Keep reading because, in the coming section, we’ll address the following question: how is exponential growth chart used in real life?
+Keep reading because, in the coming section, we’ll address the following question: how is the exponential growth chart used in real life?

-How is an Exponential Growth Chart Used in Real Life?
+How is An Exponential Growth Chart Used in Real Life?

 Have you noticed green-colored mold on your bread?